DevAggarwal03/DevAggarwal03/README.md

 <h1>Hello I am Dev Aggarwal</h1>
 <h3>AboutMe:<br>
 <p>I am pursuing my bachelor's in Computer Science from NSUT Dwarka, Delhi.
 I just started learning Web Development and hope to be a part of Web3 space in the future.
-Started learning some basics of Blockchain, solidity, etc.<br>
+Started learning some basics of Blockchain, solidity, etc.</p></h3>
-Currently, I am posting my daily progress or what I learn in a day about tech on my Twitter page doing my own variety of 100DaysOfCode challenge just to be consistent and try to upskill myself daily</p></h3>

 <h2>You can find me on:<br>